 Resources for Landlords

 Becoming a landlord can be a very rewarding and sometimes lucrative experience.
-It also comes with many more responsibilities than people think of when they start.
+It also comes with many responsibilities, which many people do not think of when they start.
 This resource section seeks to provide landlords with the information that will make their rental experience positive for themselves and their tenants.

-If you are thinking of becoming a landlord carefully research the legal obligations and responsibilities you’ll assume once you’ve entered into a tenancy agreement.
-In addition to clearly understanding a landlord’s legal rights and responsibilities, you must also realize the significant commitment you’ll make when you rent to someone.
-What may seem like fairly benign requests of a tenant (or potential tenant) or decisions made about the rental space could result in the landlord being in an costly or legal predicament!
+If you are thinking of becoming a landlord, carefully research the legal obligations and responsibilities you’ll assume once you’ve entered into a tenancy agreement.
+In addition to clearly understanding a landlord’s legal rights and responsibilities, you must also realize the significant commitment you are making when you rent to someone.
+What may seem like a fairly benign requests from a tenant (or potential tenant), or a small decision made about the rental space, could result in the landlord being in a costly legal predicament!

 Finding a Tenant & Starting a Tenancy